opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	                     set a node configuration parameter value  for  the  'set  --param' action

+	              --add=ADD
+	                     a  list  member  to add from the value pointed by --param in a set action.
+If --index is set, add the new element at that position in the list

+	              --remove=REMOVE
+	                     a  list  member to drop from the value pointed by --param in a set action

+	              --index=INDEX
+	                     the position in the list pointed by --param where to add  the  new element on a set action

 	              --color=COLOR
 	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize